-Each year on the 8th of June, the International community celebrates the World Oceans Day.
-In 2016, the Ocean and Climate Platform organized a big event in UNESCO headquarters to raise awareness among the public, and especially the youth.
+Each year on the 8th of June, the International community celebrates World Oceans Day.
+In 2016, the Ocean and Climate Platform organized a big event at UNESCO headquarters to raise awareness among the public, and especially the youth.
 YO! was invited to participate.

 By Louise Ras and Cédric Courson

 “As young people, we don’t see the future of our blue planet as bright.
 It could even worsen.
 The study of ocean circulation shows that feedback loops could be initiated: greenhouse gases lead to ice melt, and in return, ice melt potentially leads to CO2 release.
 Most of existing models and scientific forecasts provide evidence to say: we must act now!
 However, we refuse any catastrophist approach.
 That is why we want to contribute to solutions that seek to protect the ocean as a climate regulator, a biodiversity reservoir, an interface between cultures and between societies.
 Today, we come to you with two solutions: marine protected areas and participatory science.

 Marine Protected Areas.
 Marine Protected Areas aimed first to preserve marine biodiversity.
 Yet, they form biological hot spots, and as such play a major role in atmospheric CO2 uptake and absorption in the ocean.
 MPAs are also potential adaptation tools, notably for coasts protection.
 Marine areas are already on the political agenda, they nevertheless need to grow.
 The fight against climate change should integrate the development of a global and coherent MPAs network.